Your personal brand is more than a glimpse into your personality.

 7. Professional Website

-Consider setting up your own professional website.
+When building your personal brand, consider setting up your own professional website.
 Include a blog, a list of your achievements, and an online portfolio.
 Particularly, those in creative fields benefit from setting up their own websites.
 The same rules apply as to social media platforms.
 Consequently, the website should look professional and use relevant keywords.
 Above all, show that you are serious professional who takes initiative and has a lot of pride in oneself.
 Finally, link your own personal website to your LinkedIn profile and print it on your business cards.